Coaches

 Assistant Coach – Mike Schwertley ’99

-Coach Schwertley received a degree in creative writing from the University of Arizona.
-He played basketball for the Arizona Wildcats for three years, including the 2001 Final Four team coached by Lute Olson.
+After graduating from Brophy in 1999, Coach Schwertley went on to the University of Arizona where he received a degree in creative writing.
+While at the U of A, he played basketball for the Wildcats for three years, including as a member of the 2001 Final Four team coached by Lute Olson.
 He also played one season of football.
-Coach Schwertley has coached at the high school and junior college level, and he joined the varsity coaching staff after two seasons as Brophy’s head JV coach.
-A few of Coach Schwertley’s favorite quotes: “Most people run a race to see who is fastest.
+Coach Schwertley has coached basketball at both the high school and junior college levels and joined Brophy’s varsity coaching staff after two seasons as the head JV coach.
+Some of Coach Schwertley’s favorite quotes include: “Most people run a race to see who is fastest.
 I run a race to see who has the most guts.” – Steve Prefontaine.
 “It’s not the will to win that matters, everyone has that.
 It’s the will to prepare to win that matters.” – Paul “Bear” Bryant.
 “Do not let what you cannot do interfere with what you can do.” – John Wooden

 Assistant Coach – Ian Burke ’18